ScrappyCocco/HowLongToBeat-PythonAPI/README.md

 results = HowLongToBeat(0.0).search("Awesome Game", similarity_case_sensitive=False)
 ```

-**Remember** that, when searching by ID, the similarity value and the case sensitive bool are ignored.
+**Remember** that, when searching by ID, the similarity value and the case-sensitive bool are ignored.

 ### Reading an entry

 An entry is made of few values, you can check them [in the Entry class file](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/blob/master/howlongtobeatpy/howlongtobeatpy/HowLongToBeatEntry.py)

-## Found a bug?
+## Issues, Questions & Discussions

-Please report it as soon as you can creating an [issue](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues/new), the code may not be perfect.
+If you found a bug report it as soon as you can creating an [issue](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues/new), the code may not be perfect.

+If you need any new feature, or want to discuss the current implementation/features, consider opening a [discussion](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/discussions).

 ## Authors